nose-devs/nose2/docs/plugins/layers.rst

 Layers allow more flexible organization of test fixtures than test-, class- and module- level fixtures.
-Layers in nose2 are inspired by and aim to be compatible with the layers used by zope's testrunner.
+Layers in nose2 are inspired by and aim to be compatible with the layers used by Zope's testrunner.

 Using layers, you can do things like: